 Drama is a very well-established academic subject involving strong practical and theoretical components.
-It provides excellent evidence of your skills in English, communication and group work.
+The course provides excellent evidence of your skills in English, communication and group work.

 As an international student you must:

 You will start by investigating the four key practitioners who have shaped modern theatre – Stanislavski, Brecht, Artaud and Brook, looking at their practical and theoretical ideas about theatre.
 In preparation for the written exam, you will see live professional theatre performances which will support your theoretical understanding of performance styles and study two set texts focusing on how an actor, director or designer would bring each play to life on stage.
-Your practical acting skills will be assessed via two performance components: one being a contemporary scripted play, and the other a group devised piece.
+Your practical acting skills will be assessed via two performance components: one focusing on performing extracts from three different plays, and the other being a group devised piece.

 You will develop a high level of interpersonal and communication skills as you work with others to create and refine practical performance work over the two year course.
 Understanding of the ideas of the key theatre practitioners and an ability to analyse play texts are also central components of the course.

 There are three elements to the assessment of this course, which are the following:

 A core part of this course is attending the theatre – this is in preparation for the ‘live theatre performance’ element of the written paper and in order to widen your understanding and experience of performance.
 Drama also links well with many of the College’s E6 Programme activities, including Rock Challenge, teaching placements and work experience.

 The course could be the first step towards a career as an actor, with admission to a drama school or a university to study a degree in a performance subject being a potential next step.
 Past students have taken up careers in the media, marketing, HR, teaching and customer service at management entry level.